h2oai/h2ogpt/README.md

 6. Submit data and models to HuggingFace with 100% permissive license
 7. Collect feedback from community

-### What this is

-Open-source repository with commercially usable code (Apache v2) to:
-1. Generate datasets for fine-tuning LLMs (including prompt engineering)
-2. Fine-tune LLMs on commodity hardware and enterprise GPU servers (single or multi node)
-3. Run a chatbot on a single GPU server
-4. Evaluate the performance of fine-tuned LLMs
-5. Create an API for such a chat bot

-### What this isn't

-1. Pre-training of foundation models on hundreds of billions of tokens or more
-2. High-performance distributed training (DeepSpeed etc. are more suitable)
-3. State-of-the-art LLM.
-It's not great at code completion, reasoning, factual correctness.
-It suffers from hallucinations and other common issues that all LLMs share.
-4. End-user applications using LLMs

 Original training code is based on [Alpaca-LoRA](https://github.com/tloen/alpaca-lora/).

 All training data will be based on open-source permissive data.
 No Alpaca, no LLama, no OpenAI, no ShareGPT.